Fynx/bitburner-scripts/README.md

 ```sh
 expand.js
 ```
 For exploring and getting access automatically on servers.
 Note that backdooring and downloading interesting files may still have to be done manually.
 Simply fire `run expand.js`.
+Currently does some coding contracts as well.

 ```sh
 manager.js